Finished the Vermeil in Gold anime and now you’re wondering where to pick up the

 Did the anime change any character personalities?

-What chapter does the fight with Iolite happen in the manga?
+What chapter does the fight with Iolite happen in the manga ?

-The fight against Iolite, which is the climax of the anime’s final episodes, primarily takes place in Chapter 16 of the manga.
-However, the lead-up and aftermath are structured slightly differently, which is a key reason fans appreciate the manga’s version of the events.
+The fight against Iolite, which is the climax of the anime’s final episodes, primarily takes place in Chapter 16 of the

 Can I understand the story if I just start reading at Chapter 18?